TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/components/networking/icss_emac.md

 - PRUICSS handle needs to be initialized before \ref ICSS_EMAC_open and passed using \ref ICSS_EMAC_Params.

-- \ref PRUICSS_IntcInitData should be passed based on the firmware.
-See \ref PRUICSS_INTC page for more details.
+- PRUICSS_IntcInitData should be passed based on the firmware.
+See \htmllink{@VAR_MCU_SDK_DOCS_PATH/DRIVERS_PRUICSS_PAGE.html#PRUICSS_INTC, PRUICSS Interrupt Controller} page for more details.

 - ICSS-EMAC needs information about the memory map of firmware which will be used.
 User needs to provide the same information in the form of \ref ICSS_EMAC_FwStaticMmap and \ref ICSS_EMAC_FwDynamicMmap while filling the \ref ICSS_EMAC_Params structure.
 There are some other offsets related to VLAN filtering and multicast filtering, for which the structures \ref ICSS_EMAC_FwVlanFilterParams and \ref ICSS_EMAC_FwMulticastFilterParams should be passed if IOCTL for VLAN and multicast filtering are going to be called.
 For Profinet and EtherNet/IP firmware, these structures are defined in `${SDK_INSTALL_PATH}/source/industrial_comms/profinet_device/icss_fwhal/firmware/icss_emac_mmap.h` and `${SDK_INSTALL_PATH}/source/industrial_comms/ethernetip_adapter/icss_fwhal/firmware/icss_emac_mmap.h` respectively.

 - Various callback functions can be set using \ref ICSS_EMAC_CallBackObject structure.

 - Please see \ref ICSS_EMAC_Params for information on which members are mandatory.
-If mandatory options are not passed, \ref DebugP_assert will fail in \ref ICSS_EMAC_open.
+If mandatory options are not passed, DebugP_assert will fail in \ref ICSS_EMAC_open.

 \snippet Icss_emac_sample.c icss_emac_open